waqarabbas123/React-Netflix-Clone/README.md

-this website is the clone of netflix with react. go and chect this netflix clone with react js this is multuipage website.
+this website is the clone of netflix react